ssshiva1333/3chidna/README.md

 # echidna
-It is a reverse TCP payload and a handler that is for Windows.
+This is a reverse TCP payload and a handler for Windows.
+It is written in C++.